tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Sandalwood – A Fragrant and Historic Tree

-• Protecting and fencing remnant sandalwood forests
+• Protecting and fencing remaining sandalwood stands

-• Encouraging small-scale, sustainable harvesting
+• Encouraging small-scale, sustainable cultivation and harvesting

 Milo – A Coastal Tree with Unique Features